MoDMeR/Role-assignment-bot/README.md

 3. Create a new Discord bot by going [here](https://discordapp.com/developers/applications/me) and clicking "New Application"

-4. Name the bot and give it a picture (for example I called mine "Best bot EUNE" and gave it a poro blitzcrank picture)
+4. Name the bot and give it a picture (for example I called mine "Role assignment bot" and gave it a poro blitzcrank picture)
 ![poroblitz](poro_blitz.png)

 5. Click "Create Application" and then "Create a bot user"